BADTV: Unveiling Backdoor Threats in Third-Party Task Vectors: Evaluation

-\paragraph{Attack Methods} We examine six backdoor attacks across various categories: dirty vs. clean label, local vs. global trigger, and static vs. dynamic backdoor.
-The attacks include BadNets~\cite{gu2019badnets}, Blend~\cite{blend}, Wanet~\cite{wanet}, Dynamic Backdoor~\cite{dynamicbackdoor}, Narcissus~\cite{narcissus}, and label consistency (LC)~\cite{LC}.
-Narcissus and LC are clean-label attacks, while the others are dirty-label.
-Among the dirty-label attacks, BadNets and Dynamic use local triggers, Blend employs a full-image trigger, and Wanet uses an invisible trigger.
-Detailed configurations of these attacks are provided in Appendix ~\ref{appdix:attackmethod}.
-To demonstrate that \textsc{BadTV}'s compatibility on the other poisoning-oriented attacks, we also consider model hijacking attack~\cite{salem2022ndss}.
+\textbf{Attack Methods} Backdoor attacks can be categorized into dirty vs. clean label, local vs. global trigger, and static vs. dynamic.
+We consider BadNets~\cite{gu2019badnets}, Blend~\cite{blend}, WaNet~\cite{wanet}, Dynamic Backdoor (Dynamic)~\cite{dynamicbackdoor}, Narcissus~\cite{narcissus}, Label Consistency (LC)~\cite{LC}, WaveAttack (WA)~\cite{waveattack}, and MTBAs~\cite{mtbas2024}.
+Narcissus and LC represent clean-label attacks, while the rest are dirty-label.
+Among dirty-label attacks, BadNets and Dynamic utilize local triggers; Blend and WA employ global triggers; and WaNet uses an invisible trigger.
+Moreover, MTBAs represents a hybrid design of backdoors.
+Detailed configurations are provided in Appendix~\ref{appdix:attackmethod}.
+Additionally, to illustrate \textsc{BadTV}'s compatibility with other poisoning-oriented threats, we include model hijacking attacks~\cite{salem2022ndss}.

-\paragraph{Metrics} Two metrics, \textit{clean accuracy (CA)} and \textit{attack success rate (ASR)}, are considered.
-For the poisoned task, CA is the proportion of correctly classified clean test samples among all clean test samples.
-We particularly note that the average CA in our experiments is 0.965.
-ASR is defined as the ratio of the number of test samples classified as the target class to the total number of test samples.
-We note that for other attacks in \textsc{BadTV}, such as model hijacking attack~\cite{salem2022ndss}, we report the accuracy of the hijacking dataset for effectiveness and the accuracy of the original (hijackee) dataset for stealthiness.
+\textbf{Metrics} Two metrics are considered: \textit{clean accuracy (CA)} and \textit{attack success rate (ASR)}.
+CA is defined as the fraction of correctly classified clean test samples, averaging approximately 0.965 in our experiments.
+ASR is the proportion of test samples classified into the attacker-specified target class.
+For other poisoning attacks integrated within \textsc{BadTV}, such as model hijacking~\cite{salem2022ndss}, we report accuracy on the hijacking dataset to measure effectiveness, and accuracy on the original (hijackee) dataset to assess stealthiness.